hackclub/some-assembly-required/guide/writing-code/instructions/conditionals.md

 mov rbx, 1

 cmp rax, rbx
+jl .jumpToHere
-jl .jumpToHere ; Jump if rax < rbx add rbx, 1 ; We only get to this line if rax >= rbx
+add rbx, 1 ; We only get to this line if the jump is not executed
 ```

 Here, we check if the contents of `rax` are less than the contents of `rbx`.